TheVarunVaria/HireHeroes/README.md

-# Helping Veterans get hired in civilian workforce using data science
+# Empower U.S. military members, veterans, and military spouses to succeed in the civilian workforce: Using an Analytical approach

 ## Overview